R6 Ring / Gate (Ring Modulator / VCA)

 • PCB Size: 6” x 1”

-The LGE006 is two modules in one pcb, it can be built as either a Ring Modulator or a Gate (VCA).
-This classic paperface era module was typically found built side by side with both Ring and Gate features.
+The LGE006 is a dual-function module built on a single PCB that can be assembled as either a Ring Modulator or a Gate (VCA).
+This design originates from the classic paperface era, where it was often found with both Ring and Gate configurations built side-by-side.

 For more information on the circuit, Ken Stone provided a great little write up about it here.